Women In Project Management | Infographic

-Although The Institute for Fiscal Studies found that wage gap between men and women has reduced from 28% in 1996 to 23.1% there's still a long way to go.
+WOMEN EARN LESSAlthough The Institute for Fiscal Studies found that the wage gap between men and women has reduced from 28% in 1996 to 23.1% there's still a long way to go.
 For now, the wage gap has largely decreased because more women are college graduates now.
 Research by CMI says that the lack of promotions for women is what's keeping the gender pay gap going.
 What's even worse - even if women get promoted to be senior managers they are less likely to receive bonuses.

 WOMEN FIND THEIR BIGGEST OBSTACLE TO BE OVER-HOURS

 According to Pew Research Centre four-in-ten Americans do not believe that women’s responsibilities to family stand in the way of them becoming top business executives, but about a quarter (23%) say this is a major reason and an additional 35% say it is at least a minor reason that more women are not running large businesses.
-Since women don't want to take on over-hours to keep a work-life balance, it's considered a weakness but when it comes to decision-making, quality matters more than the amount of time spent in the office, and over-hours are not something anyone should do to succeed.
+Since women don't want to take on over-hours to keep a work-life balance, it's considered a weakness but when it comes to decision-making, quality matters more than the amount of time spent in the office, and over-hours is not something anyone should do to succeed.